jsonb-uy/sort_param/README.md

 Sort records using a query parameter based on JSON API's sort parameter format.

-In a nutshell, this gem converts the parameter:
+In a nutshell, this gem converts a comma-separated parameter value:
 ```
 ?sort=+users.first_name,-users.last_name:nulls_last,users.email
 ```